mdn/django-locallibrary-tutorial/CODE_OF_CONDUCT.md

-# Community participation guidelines
+# Code of conduct

 This repository is governed by Mozilla's code of conduct and etiquette guidelines.
-For more details, please read the [Mozilla Community Participation Guidelines](https://www.mozilla.org/about/governance/policies/participation/).
+For more details, read [Mozilla's Community Participation Guidelines](https://www.mozilla.org/about/governance/policies/participation/).

 ## Reporting violations

-For more information on how to report violations of the Community Participation Guidelines, please read our [How to Report](https://www.mozilla.org/about/governance/policies/participation/reporting/) page.
+For more information on how to report violations of the Community Participation Guidelines, read the [How to report](https://www.mozilla.org/about/governance/policies/participation/reporting/) page.